10 Simple Design Rules for Professional Microsoft Word Documents

 Microsoft Word is packed with so many features that you can produce pretty much whatever you want with it.
-But these features don’t always result in the kind of beautiful, high-quality, and professional documents that may be expected of you.
+But these features don’t always result in the kind of beautiful, high-quality, and professional document designs that may be expected of you.

 1. Keep It Simple, Less Is More

-Nearly every tip in this article is a specific application of this first one, but it’s so important that it bears special emphasis: keep it simple and less is more.
+Want to know how to make a Word document look good?
+Just keep it simple, and take advantage of the hidden features that Microsoft Word comes with.
 Let this be the driving force behind any design decisions in your documents, and if you walk away remembering only one thing from this article, let it be this one!

 When writing a document, the content should be the main focus.
-The formatting exists to make that content easier to read and digest.
+Document formatting guidelines exist to make that content easier to read and digest.
 Eliminate the temptation to introduce eye-catching elements that only serve to distract.
 Maximize whitespace.
 Keep your wording tight and revise any wordy sentences or paragraphs.
 Simple and minimal rules over all.

 2. Choose a Context-Appropriate Typeface